-Most patients are curious to know how much the average procedure costs in Oshkosh, Wisconsin.
+Most patients are curious to know how much the average procedure costs.

 There are a variety of factors that go into determining the average cost for breast augmentation, including surgeon fees, anesthesia, operating room fees, the type of implant used, etc. On average, you can expect your surgery to run between $6,600 to $7,400 in the Oshkosh, Wisconsin area.